ChristinaDNguyen/Visualizing-Tolkien-with-R/README.md

 # VisualizingTolkienwithR
 This is the repository for my open-source code for the Visualizing Tolkien project.
-Please respect my intellectual property in this project by citing me when you use my code*.
+Please respect my intellectual property in this project by citing me when you use my code.

 When using this code for your own projects, please fork the repo.